-- environmental and regulatory enforcement matters
+- environmental regulatory compliance, permitting and enforcement matters,

-- legacy environmental liabilities, and
+- managing and resolving legacy environmental liabilities, and

-- cleanup and redevelopment of contaminated property
+- cleanup and redevelopment of contaminated property,

-- chemical regulation
+- chemical regulation,

-- sustainability issues
+- sustainability issues,

-- hazardous and solid waste
+- hazardous and solid waste,

-- hazardous substance release reporting
+- hazardous substance release reporting,

-- wastewater discharge
+- wastewater discharge,

-- stormwater permitting and compliance
+- stormwater permitting and compliance,

-- environmental review
+- environmental review,

-- environmental insurance
+- environmental insurance, and

-- occupational safety and health
+- occupational safety and health.

 - Counsel public company client on environmental risks of acquiring manufacturing facility with known solvent contamination migrating off-site.
 Oversee environmental due diligence, negotiate environmental agreements and insurance policy to mitigate risks.